-The nominating and corporate governance committee evaluates annually the effectiveness of the board of directors as a whole and of each committee and identifies any areas in which the board of directors would be better served by adding new members with different skills, backgrounds or areas of experience.
+The nominating and corporate governance committee evaluates annually the effectiveness of the board of directors as a whole and of each committee and conducts an annual assessment of each independent director.
+The nominating and corporate governance committee also identifies any areas in which the board of directors would be better served by adding new members with different skills, backgrounds or areas of experience.
 The board of directors considers director candidates, including those nominated by stockholders, based on a number of factors including: whether the board member will be "independent," as such term is defined by the NYSE listing standards; whether the candidate possesses the highest personal and professional ethics, integrity and values; whether the candidate contributes to the overall diversity of the board of directors; and whether the candidate has an inquisitive and objective perspective, practical wisdom and mature judgment.
 Candidates are also evaluated on their understanding of our business, experience and willingness to devote adequate time to carrying out their duties, among other things.
-The nominating and corporate governance committee also monitors the mix of skills, experience and background to assure that the board of directors has the necessary composition to effectively perform its oversight function.
+The nominating and corporate governance committee also monitors the mix of skills, experience and background of the members of the board of directors to assure that the board of directors has the necessary composition to effectively perform its oversight function.

-While we do not have a formal policy about diversity, the board of directors is committed to actively seeking highly qualified women and individuals from minority groups to include in the pool from which the board nominees are selected and each individual is evaluated in the context of the board of directors as a whole, with the objective of recommending a group that includes differences of viewpoint, professional experience, education, skill and other personal qualities and attributes and can best perpetuate the success of the Company's business and represent shareholder interests through the exercise of sound judgment, using its diversity of experience.
+While we do not have a formal policy about diversity, the board of directors is committed to actively seeking highly qualified women and individuals from minority groups to include in the pool from which the board nominees are selected.
+Each individual is evaluated in the context of the board of directors as a whole, with the objective of recommending a group of directors that includes differences of viewpoint, professional experience, education, skill and other personal qualities and attributes and that can best perpetuate the success of the Company's business and can represent shareholder interests through the exercise of sound judgment, using its diversity of experience.